Loading Video...

 Activity

-Begin with recycling, continue with creativity and end with a celebration.
-Makes for a good collaborative lesson between Science and Art teachers.
+Begin with recycling, continue with creativity, and end with a celebration!

 Activity

 The average American uses more than 300 plastic bags every year.
-This activity challenges students to monitor their plastic bag usage, and explore where plastic bags come from and the energy it takes to make them.
-Finally, students create their own messaging to encourage their communities to re-use and recycle plastic bags in an environmentally friendly way.
+This activity challenges you to monitor your plastic bag usage, and explore where plastic bags come from and the energy it takes to make them.
+Finally, you create your own messaging to encourage your communities to re-use and recycle plastic bags in an environmentally friendly way.

 Bounce